sergeinack3/PowerEduc/admin/tool/componentlibrary/content/library/component-library-backend.md

 Find the example page in `/admin/tool/componentlibrary/content/powereduc/components/example.md` and use it as a template for your new page.
 In the top part of the example.md file you will find the `frontmatter` configuration between the `---` characters.
 This part is used when hugo generates the page name and description.
 Change it to describe the new page you are creating.

-The document setup is not fixed at all, the example page is just there for inspiration when starting to describe a Moodle component.
+The document setup is not fixed at all, the example page is just there for inspiration when starting to describe a PowerEduc component.